IAG losses swell as fuel prices, weak Spain hurt

-LONDON (Reuters) - International Airlines Group, formed by the merger of British Airways and Iberia, said first quarter losses more than doubled as higher fuel costs and weakness in Spain undermined strength in premium long-haul travel out of London.
+LONDON (Reuters) - International Airlines Group (ICAG.L), formed by the merger of British Airways and Iberia, said first quarter losses more than doubled as higher fuel costs and weakness in Spain undermined strength in premium long-haul travel out of London.

-The company reported an operating loss of 249 million euros before exceptional items in the traditionally weak first quarter of the year, up from a 102 million euro loss a year ago.
+The company reported an operating loss of 249 million euros ($322.7 million) before exceptional items in the traditionally weak first quarter of the year, up from a 102 million euro loss a year ago.

 Analysts had expected a figure of between 230 million and 250 million euros, according to the company.